Rustic Vegan Irish Soda Bread: A Plant-Based Take on Tradition

 In a large bowl, whisk together the flour, baking soda, and salt.
 If using caraway seeds or dried herbs, add them at this stage.

 Create a well in the center of your dry ingredients.
-This well method allows for minimal handling of the dough, which is key to a tender loaf.
+This method allows for minimal handling of the dough, which is key to a tender loaf.

 Step 3: Form the Dough